Tourism in Saudi Arabia: Future prospects

+Hospitality

+Alcohol is banned in Saudi Arabia.
+Saudi Arabia is scheduled to host the 2034 FIFA World Cup.
+In 2025, Prince Khalid bin Bandar Al Saud stated that alcohol would not be sold during the tournament, including at hotels.

 Promotion

 Lionel Messi as ambassador

 The Kingdom of Saudi Arabia signed Argentine professional footballer and Paris Saint-Germain forward, Lionel Messi, as its tourism ambassador in May 2022.
 Messi was signed by Saudi Arabia as its ambassador during a trip he made to the country’s port city of Jeddah, along the Red Sea.
 Saudi’s Minister of Tourism, Ahmed Al Khateeb officially announced the signing in a tweet by writing, “This is not his first visit to the kingdom and it will not be the last”, indicating the footballer’s future visits to Saudi for promoting its tourism.
 The news received critical reactions from media and human rights groups calling it Saudi Arabia’s use of sports to improve its reputation.

 In August 2022, Messi was reached out by the family of a 15-year-old boy who was arrested in Saudi Arabia and charged with a death sentence.
 The family wrote a letter requesting Messi to intervene in the case of Mohammed al Faraj, who was arrested in 2017 for allegedly committing crime against the Saudi regime.
 Whereas, the family of the young man claimed that he was tortured into confessing for the crimes, he did not commit.
 Reprieve, the human rights organization working with the family on the case also claimed Saudi Arabia as using sport to launder its reputation.